Hypselodoris iacula

-Hypselodoris iacula is a species of colourful sea slug or dorid nudibranch, a marine gastropod mollusk in the family Chromodorididae.
+Hypselodoris iacula is a species of colourful sea slug in the family Chromodorididae.

 Distribution

 This nudibranch is known from the Western Pacific Ocean including Indonesia, the Philippines and Thailand.

 Description

 Hypselodoris iacula has a pink body and a bright orange mantle.
 The body and dorsum are covered in a white mesh-like pattern.
 The gills and rhinophores are orange.
 This species can reach a total length of at least 25 mm and has been observed feeding on sponges from the genus Euryspongia.